Archive for the ‘creativity’ Category

 Image by artist Tim Bontan you can find more of his work here .

 We can all be guilty at some time or another of not managing our time as effectively as we could have done.
 Whether you were running late for a university submission, a deadline for a client that was looming or you just find it hard to keep on top of your to do’s then creatively managing your time better maybe something you could improve on.
 Now you don’t need to make major changes to your routine to manage your time better, simply by bringing just some of these tips into your creative day will help you manage your time making meeting those deadlines more stress free.

 1 .
 Separate your tasks into time chunks of 30 to 45 minute followed by a break to refresh your mind ready for the next task.

 2. Set an alarm to ring when your time is up this will prompt you to move onto the next task and if unfinished come back to the current one later.

 3.Use app’s or timers to track how much time you’ve already spent on your project.

-4. Pop on a tv series or film is another way of managing your time if you don’t mind abit of background noise, once the show is over you’re prompted to finish what your doing ( just don’t get to distracted watching it if you’re a adventure time fan it might be best to stick to the gardening channel instead).
+4. Pop on a tv series or film is another way of managing your time if you don’t mind a bit of background noise, once the show is over you’re prompted to finish what your doing ( just don’t get to distracted watching it if you’re a adventure time fan it may be best to stick to the gardening channel instead).

-5. Use a calendar whether paper based or digital to track how much time you have from the start date to finish for your project.
+5. Use a calendar that’s either paper based or digital to track how much time you have from the start date to finish for your project.
 This way you can allocate set days and time to progress with your project.